CP Violation in the $B_s^0$ system: Acknowledgements

 \section{Acknowledgements}

-A.L. would like to thank Christine Davies, Tomomi Ishikawa, Andreas J{\"u}ttner and James Simone for helpful information about lattice inputs, Gilberto Tetlalmatzi-Xolocotzi for creating the diagrams in Fig. \ref{box}, Fig.\ref{penguincont} and Fig.{\ref{BstoDsK}, checking some of the numerics and proof-reading, Matthew Kirk for providing Fig. \ref{lifetime} and proof-reading, Lucy Budge, Jonathan Cullen and Xiu Liu for checking some of the numerical updates.
-M.A. would like to than the US National Science Foundation for their support, and S. Stone and P. Koppenburg for useful discussions.
+We would like to thank Ikaros Bigi for many helpful comments on the manuscript.
+M.A. would like to thank the US National Science Foundation for their support, and S. Stone and P. Koppenburg for useful discussions.
+A.L. would like to thank Christine Davies, Tomomi Ishikawa, Andreas J{\"u}ttner and James Simone for helpful information about lattice inputs, Gilberto Tetlalmatzi-Xolocotzi for creating the diagrams in Fig. \ref{box}, Fig.\ref{penguincont} and Fig.{\ref{BstoDsK}, checking some of the numerics and proof-reading, Matthew Kirk for providing Fig. \ref{lifetime}, spotting a tricky sign error and proof-reading, Lucy Budge, Jonathan Cullen and Xiu Liu for checking some of the numerical updates.